Q

 D).
 D) .path { stroke-width: 5; transition: stroke-width 0.3s ease; }

-How can you create a typewriter effect on text in an SVG element using keyframe animations?
+How can you apply a staggered animation effect to multiple SVG elements using keyframe animations?

 How can you create a rotating SVG element using keyframe animations?